Virtual Private Cloud

 Cloud VPN

-- securely connects the peer network to the VPC network or two VPCs in GCP through an IPsec VPN connection.
+- securely connects the peer network to the VPC network or two VPCs through an IPsec VPN connection.

 - encrypts the data as it travels over the internet.

-- only supports site-to-site IPsec VPN connectivity and not client-to-gateway scenarios
+- only supports site-to-site IPsec VPN connectivity and not client-to-gateway scenarios.
+Cannot be used to route traffic to the public internet.

 - allows users to access private RFC1918 addresses on resources in the VPC from on-prem computers also using private RFC1918 addresses.